meowcat/MsBackendMzVault/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of MsBackendMzVault is to provide an `MsBackend` to access MzVault libraries.
-MzVault is trademark of Thermo Scientific.
+The goal of MsBackendMzVault is to provide an `MsBackend` to access mzVault libraries. mzVault is trademark of Thermo Scientific.

 ## Installation